 The measured photon dose is used with the dose conversion factors (DCFs) to calculate annual organ doses of interest using OCAS-IG-003, External Dose Reconstruction Implementation Guideline (NIOSH 2007), for an isotropic exposure geometry.
 For the operational period (1957 to1966) and initial cleanup period (1967 to 1969), the exposure (R)-to-organ DCF is used.
+For the period from 1975 to 1983, the ambient dose equivalent-to-organ DCF is used.
 For the period after 1983, the exposure (R)-to-organ DCF is used.